adbarc92/js13k-2020/README.md

 ## Changelog/Roadmap

-* This repo is currently broken, so fixing it is first priority
+* This game is complete!